knightjimr/rms/docs/clihelp.rst

 where "sheet" is one or more tab-, comma- or space-delimited spreadsheet files (see the online help files for more details).

-The following options tell RMS where to execute the script commands:
+The following options tell RMS where to execute the script commands [default mode: cluster]:

 -t, --test                              Test the script for syntax errors (by compiling only) -s, --single                            Run the script sequentially on the current computer -p, --parallel                          Execute the script just on the current computer (like GNU parallel) -c, --cluster                           Execute the script across the cluster
-                                        [default mode:  cluster]

-In parallel and cluster mode, the number of cluster compute nodes or number of cores can be set using these options (to limit how many commands execute in parallel):
+In parallel and cluster mode, the number of cluster compute nodes or number of cores can be set using these options, to limit how many commands are executed at the same time [parallel default: 0, cluster default: defined in ~/.rmsrc file, or "default:0" if no ~/.rmsrc file]:

 -n N, --num=N                           Limit for the number of nodes to use (cluster mode) or the number of
-                                        cores to use (parallel mode) -n queue[:N],..., --num=queue[:N],...
-The queues to use and, optionally, node limits for each queue (cluster mode only, 0 specifies no limit) [parallel default:  Number of cores of computer] [cluster default:  "default" queue, no limit]
+                                        cores to use (parallel mode), where 0 specifies no limit.
+-n queuestr, --num=queuestr             The queues to use and node limits for each queue, as a comma-separated
+                                        list of "queue[:N]" strings (queue name, plus optional number limit).
+For example "default:6,highcore:4" says use 6 nodes of the default queue and 4 nodes of the highcore queue.

+These options limit the steps that are executed (so that a part of the script can be run, instead of the whole script):

 -S step, --start step                   Start the pipeline with step "step" (skipping initial steps) -E step, --end step                     End the pipeline with step "step" (skipping later steps) -O step, --only step                    Only run step "step"  (equivalent to "-S step -E step")

+And these options provide additional miscellaneous functions:

--o dir, --output=dir                   Set the output directory (and current working directory for the
+-f, --force                             Ignore existing files and force the pipeline commands to run -o dir, --output=dir                    Set the output directory (and current working directory for the
                                         script) to "dir".    [default:  .]
 -l prefix, --log=prefix                 Log the script execution stdout and stderr to "prefix.stdout" and
                                         "prefix.stderr".
 Passing "-" outputs the execution stdout/stderr
                                         to the command's stdout/stderr.
                                         [default:  RMS_myscript_YMD_HMS]
--f, --force                             Ignore existing files and force the pipeline commands to run

 When the command-line explicitly begins with "rms", as in "rms [options] myscript ...", all of the above options may be specified between "rms" and "myscript" (so that you can specify the